codepath-cita/Cita/README.md

 # Cita
-An app to make casual meetups easy
+An app to make casual one off meetups easy.
+Meet with people for an activity.
+As a meetup creator you can set a limit on the number of people attending, and set the time and place.
+As a meetup attendee you can browse for activities around you and attend whatever sounds interesting.

 ## User Stories
 The following **required** functionality is completed: